ezzabuzaid/facebook-chat/README.md

-# Angular buildozer
+# Angular buildozer, A Production-ready Angular boilerplate

-A Boilerplate build on top of latest Angular version, It’s ready for production, yet not totally configured.
-I’m using it in my personal and work projects, whilst it’s a good resource to learn from

-**Better docs will be available soon, with inclusive demonstrations about the folder structure and the constraint that it was built upon**
+**Better document will be available soon, with inclusive demonstrations about the folder structure and what you need to kick things off**

 ## Getting Started